ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) Drawing two separate circles with dimensions
+A) Using construction lines

-B) Using the offset tool
+B) Drawing two separate circles with dimensions

-C) Using construction lines
+C) Using the offset tool

 D) Using the trim tool

 ---

-Using the offset tool
+C) Using the offset tool

 ///